sky-shiva/data-cleaning-project/Readme.md

 This is same like the prev one first we need to check any unique values and create a dictionary - > key pair values and use replace function by this the rows will become either True or False

+# step 5 feature extraction i am doing feature extraction here in simple if else condition you can do using regex